Last revision: June 18, 2026

 Mandatory Disclosures

-DXC will only disclose Personal Data to the extent required and permitted by law, for example, if we are under a duty to disclose your Personal Data to comply with a legal obligation, establish, exercise, or defend our legal rights.
+DXC will disclose Personal Data only as required or permitted by law, including to comply with legal obligations or to establish, exercise, or defend legal rights.

 Registration is not required to gain access to DXC websites.
 However, if you choose to receive certain services, specific material, or information, certain DXC websites require your subscription.
 In this regard, DXC may